 Luca Brecel wins the China Championship

-Not just the feat, but the significance of it … this is a break through for young snooker in mainland Europe.
-Despite the lack of structures, the relatively shortage of competitions and coaching opportunities, despite the fact that snooker isn’t seen as a sport in most of European countries, making it ineligible for funding and unattractive for sponsors in search of tax rebates, young snooker players from mainland Europe can do it.
+Not just the feat, but the significance of it … this is a breakthrough for young snooker in mainland Europe.
+Despite the lack of structures, the relative shortage of competitions and coaching opportunities, despite the fact that snooker isn’t seen as a sport in most of the European countries, making it ineligible for funding and unattractive for sponsors in search of tax rebates, young snooker players from mainland Europe can do it.
 That’s the big message.
-Belive me, it’s been heard!
+Believe me, it’s been heard!

 Match of the year …

-Purely for the thrill, the emotions, the smiles, the mutual respect and the marvellous twin interview that followed: a young Thai street urchin meets his idol over 11 frames.
+Purely for the thrill, the emotions, the smiles, the mutual respect, and the marvelous twin interview that followed: a young Thai street urchin meets his idol over 11 frames.